Google webmaster guidelines > Technical guidelines > Guideline five of five in this category states...

 The web pages that come out of the content management system should be able to be understood by Googlebot.

-Would you hire a webmaster who could not create web pages that follow the guidelines?
 When deciding on a content management system make sure it can do what you need it to do.
 If following these guidelines is what you want, then find a CMS that results in pages that follow them.

 An informative article on CMS: